Techiral/VibeFlow/README.md

     remaining_quota := current_limit;

-     -- Optional: Update the record here if found to be outdated (or rely on increment function) UPDATE public.quotas
+     -- Optional: Update the record here if found to be outdated (or rely on increment function) -- This ensures the view is consistent even if increment hasn't run recently UPDATE public.quotas
      SET request_count = 0, last_reset_at = now()
      WHERE user_id = p_user_id;